Frequently Asked Questions

 4. How Much Should Settlement Class Members Expect to Receive?

-After payment of attorney’s fees, litigation expenses, settlement administration expenses, and any service awards, the average payment is $383.16 to each Settlement Class Member who did not opt out.
+After payment of attorney’s fees, litigation expenses, settlement administration expenses, and any service awards, the initial average payment was $383.16 to each Settlement Class Member who did not opt out.

 Back To Top